nielsenjared/nielsenjared.github.io/content/blog/blaze-trail/index.md

 ---
 title: "How to Blaze a Trail: A Guide for Programmers Who Get Lost"
 date: "2023-03-17"
 description: "Life is a journey.
 It's easy to get lost.
-TODO"
+This article will equip you with wayfinding strategies in your career as a programmer."
 keywords: ['trailblazer', 'blazing a trail', 'trail', 'programmers']
 ---

 ![Graphic of rocks stacked in the shape of a duck](./jarednielsen-blaze-trail.png)

 My first full-time job was teaching wilderness survival to adjudicated youth in the deserts of Utah.